FrederikHR/etch_a_sketch/README.md

-# etch_a_sketch app made as part of The Odin Project
+# Etch-a-sketch app made as part of The Odin Project